evan-gordon/s_chat/README.md

 ## TODO
   * Upgrade to phoenix 1.4
+  * Upgrate to Elixir 1.9
-  * incoming messages are on left side of chat window?
+  * Incoming messages are on left side of chat window?
   * Message timestamps
   * Time when read
   * Edit user names button